xSardine/AMQ-Artists-DB/README.md

 `Artist Filter` = Trysail | `MinimalAmount` = 2 | `MaximumAmount` = 100 (just put a big number)

-- Finally I want every Trysail songs as well as every other songs that have every Trysail members in them (basically TRINITYAiLE)
+- Now I want every Trysail songs as well as every other songs that have every Trysail members in them (basically TRINITYAiLE)

+- Finally I want to get **only** fripSide songs (that means i don't want to get Yoshino Nanjo solo songs, only fripSide itself).
+`Artist Filter` = fripSide | `MinimalAmount` = 0 | `MaximumAmount` = 100

 `Artist Filter` = Trysail | `MinimalAmount` = 100 (3 would work fine too, since they are 3) | `MaximumAmount` = 100